Makarios III: Exile, escalation and Taksim (1955–1960)

 Makarios was released from exile after a year, although he was still forbidden to return to Cyprus.
 He went instead to Athens, where he was rapturously received.
 Basing himself in the Greek capital, he continued to work for enosis.
 During the following two years he attended the General Assembly of the United Nations where the Cyprus question was discussed; and he worked hard to achieve union with Greece.

-Under the premiership of Constantine Karamanlis in Greece, the goal of enosis was gradually abandoned in favour of Cypriot independence.
+Under the premiership of Konstantinos Karamanlis in Greece, the goal of enosis was gradually abandoned in favour of Cypriot independence.
 Negotiations in 1958 generated the Zurich Agreement as a basis for a deal on independence, and Makarios was invited to London in 1959 to fine-tune the plan.
 Makarios at first refused to accept the plan.
 The reversal of his self-determination or enosis stance, and his eventual agreement to sign the conditions for the independence of Cyprus, have been attributed to blackmail on behalf of the Greek and British governments.

 A 1965 article in the Western Political Quarterly described the constitution as "wobbly", and attributed the civil conflict of 1963 to this quality.

 On 1 March 1959, the archbishop returned to Cyprus to an unprecedented reception in Nicosia, where almost two-thirds of the adult Greek Cypriot population turned out to welcome him.
-Presidential elections were held on 13 December 1959, in which Makarios defeated his rival, lawyer Ioannis Klerides, father of future president and Makarios ally Glafkos Klerides, receiving two-thirds of the vote.
+Presidential elections were held on 13 December 1959, in which Makarios defeated his rival, lawyer Ioannis Clerides, father of future president and Makarios ally Glafcos Clerides, receiving two-thirds of the vote.
 Makarios was to become the political leader of all Cyprus as well as the communal leader of the Greek Cypriots.